ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 **What it deliberately does not claim.** Not a latency figure for the conversation, as above.
-Not the cause: uneven delivery is the usual one, and `transport-delivery-unstable` owns it, but a receiver that cannot schedule its audio thread reliably produces the same reading with no network involvement at all.
+Not the cause: uneven delivery is the usual one, and no detector at the transport layer owns it — see [Delivery stability](./TRANSPORT_QUALITY_DETECTORS.md#delivery-stability) for why — and a receiver that cannot schedule its audio thread reliably produces the same reading with no network involvement at all.

 ## Issue taxonomy by sub-layer